 Risks of Leaving Cooked Chicken In The Fridge For Too Long

 When cooked chicken is left in the fridge for too long, the taste may not change much.
 However, bacteria will grow over it, which serves as a health risk for many reasons.
 Here’s a brief about each bacteria and what it can do to your body.

 Salmonella is an infamous bacteria that hits the body; you’ve probably heard about it before.
 It mostly develops in meat and chicken, and it causes gastric symptoms after 2–3 days of consumption.

-Salmonella causes severe diarrhoea and headaches, and it may cause a high fever.
+Salmonella causes severe diarrhea and headaches, and it may cause a high fever.
 It mostly goes away after 4–7 days of taking medications.
 However, it may stay longer with people who have weak immune systems.

 Campylobacter jejuni is a primary cause of food poisoning.
 It may breed on top of the cooked chicken when it’s left in the fridge for too long.
 Once it occupies the body, the bacteria multiply and release an enterotoxin.

 The symptoms will appear after about 3–5 days of consuming the contaminated chicken.
 They include high fever, abdominal cramps, and diarrhea.

 Staphylococcus, which is called Staph for short, is a well-known infectious agent that hits human bodies.
 It breeds on top of the chicken when it’s left at room temperature for long.
 If you leave the cooked chicken in the fridge long enough, it may develop.